We are not afraid to stand up for you

 • Were the testing devices calibrated and documented properly?

-• Was the field sobriety test administered in a fair and accurate manner?
+• Was the field sobriety test administered correctly?

 • Can the charge be reduced to something less damaging, like reckless driving?

 We have seen breath machines flagged for skipped maintenance.
 We have read reports that contradicted dashcam footage.
-And we have negotiated outcomes that spared our clients years of career damage.
+And we have negotiated outcomes that helped our clients avoid lasting career damage.

 Do Not Wait.
 Georgia Moves Fast After a DUI Arrest.

 We have represented clients from all walks of life, from delivery drivers and teachers to physicians and small business owners.
-The sooner you call, the more we can protect.
+The sooner you call, the more options we have to protect your license and your livelihood.

 📞 Call (478) 257-6333 or contact us online to schedule a confidential consultation.
 At Prine Law Group, we do not just handle DUI defense.
 We protect careers.